neoforged/.github/primers/1.21.9/index.md

 collector.order(1).submitNameTag(...);
 ```

 The render phase is handled through the `FeatureRenderDispatcher`, which renders the object using their submitted feature renderers.
 What are feature renderers?
 Quite literally an arbitrary method that loops through the node contents its going to push to the buffer.
-Currently, for a given order, the features push their vertices like so: shadows, models, model parts, flame animations, entity name tags, arbitrary text, hitboxes, leashes, items, blocks, and finally custom render pipelines.
+Currently, for a given order, the features push their vertices like so: shadows, models, model parts, flame animations, entity name tags, arbitrary text, hitboxes, leashes, items, blocks, custom render pipelines, and finally particles.
 Each order, starting from the smallest number to the largest, will rerun all of the feature renders until it reaches the end of the tree.
 All submissions are then cleared for next use.

-Most of the feature dispatchers are simply run a loop except for `ModelFeatureRenderer`, which sorts its translucent models by distance from the camera and adds them to the buffer after all opaque models.
+Most of the feature dispatchers are simply run a loop over its collection.
+Those that store the render type batch the render calls into one buffer. `ModelFeatureRenderer`, meanwhile, goes one step further, sorting its translucent models by distance from the camera and sends them to the buffer after all opaque models.

 ### Entity Models